 Crops that are best for succession sowing are:

 - Crops that are ready in 1-3 months.
 Radishes, Leaf Lettuce, Mustard Greens (komatsuna, mizuna, mibuna, tat soi, giant red… just to name a few),Toy Bok Choi, Baby Turnips (hakurei is a fav), Baby Kale Greens, Arugula, Spinach for example.
 Learn how to plant greens year-round.

 - Crops that need prompt harvesting like bush peas, bush beans, baby greens are perfect to sow multiple times too.

 - Most of the crops that can’t be ‘left in the ground’ to keep growing larger are crops you’d choose from.
 Although you can definitely sow carrots and beets for example multiple times (& I do for our fall garden) those crops will just keep growing larger.
 On the other hand crops like beans will go to seed unless you harvest every day.

 - Cool season crops are great to sow over a few weeks in the spring and then again late summer for fall harvests.
 The summer heat tends to be too much for them and they will bolt (go to seed).
 If you sow them multiple times you’re increasing the chance they will keep growing through those heat waves as younger plants can last longer and keep growing because older plants will just feel stressed and go to into flower production.

 - Most fruiting crops aren’t great for succession sowing.
 The exception is zucchini/summer squash and cucumbers because you can usually harvest them within 55-65 days.
 Just make sure you have time for the plants to mature plus the harvest window before fall frosts.
-Most peppers, tomatoes, winter squash won’t have as much time for these crops to offer multiple harvests over an extended period of time.
-Many people instead choose early season, mid-season and late season tomatoes for example with a single transplanting time of early summer, to spread that harvest instead of succession sowing.
+Many people instead choose early season, mid-season and late season tomatoes for example.
+You can use a single transplanting time of early summer, to spread that harvest instead of succession sowing.